 Now we are loosed legally from the power of darkness, through the authority of the blood of Christ.
 Now we are free to choose to obey the Spirit of God and to act, speak, and think in a righteous and holy manner.
 This is the meaning of the sixth chapter of Romans and the fulfillment in the Christian of the feast of Unleavened Bread.

-But now is Christ risen from the dead, and become the firstfruits of them that slept.
+But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.
 (I Corinthians 15:20)

-But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.
+But each one in his own order: Christ the firstfruits, afterward those who are Christ’s at His coming.
 (I Corinthians 15:23)

 The feast of Firstfruits portrays the resurrection of Christ and our entrance into His resurrection life.
 We are born again, meaning that a new life, the Life of Christ, has been born in us.